 Although often frustrating, sometimes it pays to be the partner of an avid fisherman.
 When he walks in the door with fresh fillets of dhufish, baldchin groper (bluebone), pink snapper or breaksea cod, all the effort seems worthwhile.

-[My absolute favourite white-fleshed fish is dhufish and I have noticed less and less available in the fish markets each time I go.
+[Aside: my absolute favourite white-fleshed fish is dhufish and I have noticed less and less available in the fish markets each time I go.
 I strongly suspect that we will see tighter WA fishing restrictions for this and other premium WA table fish in the near future.]

 I have learned the secret to a crispy batter is the temperature difference between the cold, cold batter and the searing hot oil.
 The bubbly goodness that results is light and far less greasy than you find at most fish & chips shops [well, the ones we have tried out lately anyways].